Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-The Police Chief presented a draft charter for an ad hoc committee to investigate police building needs, including location and procurement planning.
+The Police Chief presented a draft charter for an ad hoc committee tasked with researching options for a new or renovated police facility.

 Speakers: Unidentified speaker